 Persevere Developments is the mid market subsidiary company of Port of Leith Housing Association.
 Persevere Developments Limited was created in 2010 to help address Edinburgh’s affordable housing shortage.

 It is a wholly-owned private subsidiary of the Association which allows greater flexibility in funding, leasing and development than the parent Association’s charitable status would otherwise allow.
 This means we can build more homes, faster so that people can live in high-quality affordable homes in areas they want to live.

 2. Who is it for?

-Mid market rent (MMR) aims to help people who are working and who would otherwise be unable to afford to purchase property in the current market.
+Mid market rent (MMR) aims to help people who are on low to moderate incomes, and who would otherwise be unable to afford to purchase property in the current market.

 3. What properties are available?

 4. If I am not accepted in the first instance can I re-apply for other mid market Properties?